Saktiandi Supaat: Political career

 On 12 August 2015, the People's Action Party (PAP) announced Saktiandi as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC in the 2015 general election after Wong Kan Seng, Hri Kumar, and Zainudin Nordin stepped down.
 Saktiandi was appointed as Bishan-Toa Payoh Town Council (BTPTC) in 2024.
 The PAP team won with 73.59% of the valid votes, electing Saktiandi to Parliament.
 Saktiandi and the PAP team were re-elected for a second term in the 2020 general election as a four-member team, garnering 67.26% of the valid votes.
-Saktiandi is part of the Government Parliamentary Committee under Finance, and Trade and Industry where he serves as chairman and Health where he serves as deputy chairman since 2025.
+Saktiandi is part of the Government Parliamentary Committee for Finance, and Trade and Industry where he currently serves as its Chairman and Manpower where he serves as deputy chairman since 2025.

 In the 14th Parliament, Saktiandi was appointed Chairman of the Transport Government Parliamentary Committee (GPC).
 He also serves on the Public Accounts Committee and chairs the inter-parliamentary relations group for the Middle East and Central Asia.

 He has raised parliamentary questions on Singapore's public transport system, climate strategy, and economic outlook.
 He moved an Adjournment Motion in November 2019 on "Enhancing the Role of the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP) to Tackle Workplace and Job Discrimination", and another in October 2022 on "Helping Singaporeans Navigate a High-interest Rate Environment".

 Community involvement

-Saktiandi serves on the board of directors of the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP), and on the Council of Advisors to the Education Services Union.
-He is a director at Yayasan MENDAKI and the vice chair of the Central Singapore Community Development Council (CDC).
+Saktiandi serves on the board of directors of the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP), and was previously on the Council of Advisors to the Education Services Union.
+He was a board director at Yayasan MENDAKI and currently serves as the vice chair of the Central Singapore Community Development Council (CDC).
+He is currently advisor to both the Union of power and gas employees (UPAGE), the Supply Chain Employees Union (SCEC) as well as the Singapore Transport Association (STA).

 Between 2010 and 2013, he was the president of Young AMP and a board director of AMP (2011-2013), as well as the vice-chairman of the AMP.
 He also chaired the Malay/Muslim Community Leaders' Forum (CLF) Labs steering committee.

 He previously served on the boards of SPRING Singapore and the Civil Service College and was a member of the REACH Supervisory Panel, the CPF Advisory Panel, the Charity Council, and the 2015 SEA Games steering committee.